carpentries-incubator/geospatial-python/_episodes/08-crop-raster-data.md

 ~~~
 {: .output}

-This will perform a "lazy" loading of the image, i.e. the image will not be actually loaded into the memory until neccessary, but we can still access some acttribute, e.g. the shape of the image.
+This will perform a "lazy" loading of the image, i.e. the image will not be actually loaded into the memory until neccessary, but we can still access some attributes, e.g. the shape of the image.

 The large size of the raster data makes it time and memory consuming to visualise in its entirety.
 Instead, we can plot the "overview" asset, to investigate the coverage of the image.